pi-hole/docker-pi-hole/README.md

 Starting with the v4.1.1 release your Pi-hole container may encounter issues starting the DNS service unless ran with the following settings:

 - `--cap-add=NET_ADMIN` This previously optional argument is now required or strongly encouraged
-  - Starting in version 4.1.2 FTL, the DNS Service, is going to check this setting automatically
+  - Starting in a future version FTL DNS is going to check this setting automatically
 - `--dns=127.0.0.1 --dns=1.1.1.1` The second server can be any DNS IP of your choosing, but the **first dns must be 127.0.0.1**
   - A WARNING stating "Misconfigured DNS in /etc/resolv.conf" may show in docker logs without this.